Christian-Krupa/project-kickstart-assemble/README.md

 - [__Compass 1__](http://rubygems.org/gems/compass/versions) (atm in ALPHA-state) – `sudo gem install compass --pre`

 It's mandatory to use the latest versions of SASS and Compass if you want to work with [__CSS Source Maps__](https://developers.google.com/chrome-developer-tools/docs/css-preprocessors) in Google Chrome.
-If you're experiencing problems with compass, it could be related to the fact, that both Compass and Sass are in pre-release state.
+If you're experiencing problems with Compass, it could be related to the fact, that both Compass and Sass are in pre-release state.
 Here's an example of my working configuration:

 ```
 $ gem list